 Sign #3: People Always Tell You How Optimistic You Are

 You always have a smile on your face despite the conditions you’re placed in.
 You let things roll off your back and everyone around you wonders how you show no sign of anger or frustration.
-This is a skill many lack, and if you have it, you’ve likely trained yourself to take things in stride in order to come out on top.
+This is a skill many lacks, and if you have it, you’ve likely trained yourself to take things in stride in order to come out on top.

 Example: You’re in the middle of a long complicated interaction and the customer is growing tired and frustrated, and then suddenly, the line drops.
 Instead of throwing your stress ball across the room, you instead take a deep breath, dial the caller back, and greet them in a tone that shows empathy and the promise that things will be a-okay.
 (I’ve encountered agents like this, and it’s truly the best way to handle any situation).

 Sign #4: You’re Always on Time

 Time management is extremely important to customer service success.
 If you always know how to prioritize your tasks so that things are completed on time and managed properly, there’s a good chance you’re going to go far, kid!

 Example: The ability to know how long a call or interaction should take, and how to control a conversation so that everything is resolved in a timely fashion is integral to your expert status.
 There is a difference between spending quality time with a customer and wasting time with one.
 If you know the difference, you’re ahead of the game.

 Sign #5: You Have a Sixth Sense

 Although intuition tends to come from the gut, it isn’t always a natural feeling, and it doesn’t always come easily.
 Customer service experts take their wisdom and experiences at work and harvest that knowledge.
 In time, this turns into what feels like a “sixth sense” or “intuition” but truthfully it’s just being extremely educated about your surroundings.